8 Popular Cruise Luggage Tag Holders for Major Cruise Lines

 In the old days, cruise tags were mailed to you.
 With technology, you can print them at home or buy tag holders for that extra touch.
 They might mail them out weeks ahead if you’re in a suite or on a luxury cruise.

-Mainstream cruise lines often have you print tags at home, included in your e-docs at check-in.
-Some, like Disney Cruise Lines, send them about two weeks before your sail date.
+Mainstream cruise lines often have you print tags at home, which are included in your e-docs after check-in.
+Some, like Disney Cruise Lines, send them about two weeks before your embarkation day.
+And then there is Virgin Voyages, a cruise line that does it differently and provides no luggage tags until you get to the port.

-In this article, we’ll review frequently asked questions, how to print and attach them, and the most popular cruise luggage tag holders on the market so you can choose what works best for you!
+In this article, we’ll review frequently asked questions, how to print and attach them, and the most popular cruise luggage tag holders on the market, so you can choose what works best for you!
+What creative ways do you attach your cruise luggage tags?
+Let us know in the comments!

 We recommend the following luggage tag for the following cruise lines: